wso2/wso2-qa-artifacts/products/wso2_APIManager/other_resources/jmeter_scripts/token_generation/1.10.0/README.md

-applicationname:- desired application name tokenFilePath:- file path of tokens to be store keyFilePath:- file path of consumer key/secret to be stored max:- number of keys to be generated
+applicationname:- desired application name tokenFilePath:- file path of tokens to be store keyFilePath:- file path of consumer key/secret to be stored max:- number of keys to be generated.
+This value also creates the same number of applications.
+I.E an application per key.

 ------------------------------------------------------------------------------